ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/10-sets/02-sets-in-code.md

 After the loop ends, we are guaranteed to have found all the objects in the intersection, so we just return the results set.

-Since we loop through each object in set1, we know we run in at least order N time.
+Since we loop through each object in mySet, we know we run in at least order N time.
 However, we also call set2's contains and add operations, which also run in order N time.
 Therefore, each time we go through the loop, the intersection operation ends up running in N \* 2N, or approximately N squared time.

 [slide 17]

-When we perform the union operation, we have two sets, set1 and set2, and we have to include each element from both sets in the union.
+When we perform the union operation, we have two sets, mySet and set2, and we have to include each element from both sets in the union.
 Here, the obvious solution is to walk through each set and add each object we find into a new set called result.